 Note: HNC students will study the above modules over 2 years, part time.

-- Digital Signal Processing and Communications (20 credits)
+- Enterprise and Innovation Group Project (20 credits)

 Students are encouraged to use our links with Software Alliance Wales and Go Wales to work on commercial schemes for their Major Project module.
 Go Wales provides the opportunity of paid work placements with local businesses.